Section 17: What’s Really Going On? What do I need to know?

 1. You are 18 or older (or an emancipated minor).

-- You think you will need over-night mental health care for more than three days (72 hours);
+- You think you will eventually need over-night mental health care for more than three days (72 hours) if you do not have community support services;

-- You think that you will be put in residential treatment (a long-term mental healthcare facility) if you do not get community support services;
+- You think that you may be put in residential treatment (a long-term mental healthcare facility) if you do not get community support services;

 - You have gotten treatment in Riverview Psychiatric Center or Dorothea Dix Psychiatric Center in the last two years (24 months) for something other than Neurocognitive Disorders, Neurodevelopmental Disorders, Antisocial Personality Disorder or Substance Use Disorder;

-- You have been discharged from an overnight mental healthcare stay in the last two years (24 months);
+- You have been discharged from a residential mental healthcare facility in the last two years (24 months);

 - You have gotten over-night treatment because of a mental illness for 3 days (72 hours) twice or more in the last two years (24 months);